AmokSolderer/APC/DOC/RunGame.md

 Check the table on the [PinMame Sound](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) page to see whether your game is already supported and the audio files are available.
 If your game is listet there, you can simply request the files and put them on the SD card on the APC board (not the one of the Pi).
 That's it, have fun.
 If your game is not yet supported then you should also read this page to find out how to proceed.

+### Emulation speed

+It might be that your game is not running at the correct speed, e.g. if your bonus sound is running out but your game is still counting.
+In this case you can change PinMame's emulation speed.
+To do this you have to remove the SD card from your Raspberry Pi and access the file
+boot/lisy/lisy_m/cfg/lisyminigames.csv
+There's a throttle value specified for each game, the default for most games is 120.
+Changing this value to a lower value will make the game run faster and vice versa.

 ## MPF